 It depends on if you’re a member through Patreon (the old way) or a member through Paddle (all subscriptions since 2021).

-Since 2021, every new subscription is neatly integrated with this website, which means there is a cancel button in your user dashboard and you can cancel simply by clicking that button!
+Since 2021, every new subscription is neatly integrated with this website, which means there is a cancel button in your user dashboard at the bottom of the page and you can cancel simply by clicking that button!
+If you cannot find the button or it does not work, send me an email at rob@questforgroove.com and I will cancel your subscription for you.

 Please note that a yearly subscription cannot be cancelled because it does not automatically renew.
 It simply stops after a year, so the cancellation is built in and automatic.